 * The body is painted, NOT anodised.

 This is it.
 Everything else in these reels is exactly the same as in the BG, including the gearing.
 The hype surrounding the Saltist LTD in particular is the textbook making of a royal fiasco.
 We are talking about a reel with the same body of the BG, same gearing, same main shaft, same rotor, same drag, same anti-reverse clutch, yet somehow it's being promoted as a reel with mighty capabilities.
 The Saltist LTD is only capable of what a BG is capable of, except for being able to handle more wetness because of the added handle washer and the mag seals.
 Otherwise it has zero advantage in capability over the BG or the other spawns, and I would say that having a painted body is a disadvantage for the LTD when compared to the anodised finish of the BG, Saltist, and Saltist Nero.
 The Saltist LTD is coloured like a an Expedition, which makes it super sexy, but it does not make it perform like an Expedition or give it any operational advantage over its $90 cousin.
-I hate this part where I call out the rubbish marketing and hype because I enjoy positivity more than negativity and criticism, but if I do not do it no one else would, because people either do not know or do not want to voice scepticism then get attacked for it.
+I hate this part where I call out the rubbish marketing and hype because I enjoy positivity more than negativity and criticism, but if I did not do it no one else would, because people either do not know or do not want to voice scepticism then get attacked for it.